bhagavansprasad/ChromaVertex-RAG/README.md

    Generate a query and search the database to retrieve 'n' results.
 32. **Create Context with search results and pass to LLM**
    Create context from the search results and pass it to the Large Language Model (LLM).
-33. **Create Query and Search to extract 'n' results from VectorDB and pass to LLM**
-   Generate a query to search the VectorDB and pass 'n' results to the LLM.
-34. **Create embeddings from multiple PDF files**
+33. **Create embeddings from multiple PDF files**
    Generate embeddings from several PDF files.
+34. **Create embeddings for multiple PDF files and store them in different collections**
+   Generate embeddings for multiple PDF files and store them in separate collections.
+35. **Create query and get the results from different collections**
+   Generate a query to fetch results from multiple collections.
-35. **Create embeddings for multiple PDF files and store them in different VectorDBs**
+36. **Create embeddings for multiple PDF files and store them in different vectorDBs**
-   Generate embeddings for multiple PDF files and store them in separate VectorDBs.
+   Generate embeddings for multiple PDF files and store them in separate vectorDBs.
-36. **Create query and get the results from different VectorDBs**
+37. **Create query and get the results from different vectorDBs**
-   Generate a query to fetch results from multiple VectorDBs.
+   Generate a query to fetch results from multiple vectorDBs.
-37. **Dump VectorDB details**
+38. **Dump VectorDB details**
    Export or dump the details of the VectorDB.